Labyrinthine-Unreal/lstm/lstm.md

 ###### 2. torch_lstm.py => Conversion
-     (copy/pasta of the Keras LSTM model from process.py) (exports LSTM model as ONNX model to be machine readable in unity)
+     (copy/pasta of the Keras LSTM model from process.py) (exports LSTM model as ONNX model to be machine readable in unity, allowing users to communicate with gameobjects with our trained/evaluated models.)